core-wg/oscore/draft-ietf-core-object-security.md

 *  If the request was an Observe registration and the Partial IV was present in the response, then verify the received 'Partial IV' parameter against the corresponding Notification Number as described in {{replay-notifications}}, and follow the processing specified in {{notifications}} .

-C. If Inner Observe is not present, then delete the attribute-value pair (Token, {Security Context, PIV}).
+C. If Inner Observe is not present, then delete the attribute-value pair stored in step 6 of {{prot-req}}.

 Replace step 9 of {{ver-res}} with:

 D. In case any of the previous erroneous conditions apply: the client SHALL stop processing the response.
 An error condition occurring while processing a response to an observation request does not cancel the observation.
 A client MUST NOT react to failure by re-registering the observation immediately.

-Note that the attribute-value attribute-value pair (Token, {Security Context, PIV}) MUST be deleted whenever the Observation is cancelled or "forgotten".
+Note that the attribute-value pair stored in step 6 of {{prot-req}} MUST be deleted whenever the Observation is cancelled or "forgotten".

 # Web Linking